aohorodnyk/aohorodnyk.com/content/post/2021-01-03-binary-flags.md

 ## Options
 ### Separate field
-It means we would create a separate column in DB for each flag.
+It means we will create a separate column in DB for each flag.

 #### DB Example
 In an example, `is_new` will be a flag.